AkashYadav8080/HTML-CSS-JS/README.md

 03/01/2024 - Added changeable-css.html file for CSS use on browsers directly.

 04/01/2024 - Added numbers.html file for input type "text" use as numbers only.

+05/01/2024 - Added non-selected.html file for input type "text" use as non selected text.